kraftskunk/menu-admin/README.md

 # Menu-Admin
-_Streamline your Linux server tasks with a clean, no‑nonsense menu script.__
+_Streamline your Linux server tasks with a clean, menu script.__

 ---